(Open interactive planning-Science) Enter your planned activities directly in the document, print it, and add it to your activity planning binder.

 Children sit in a circle.
 Ask a child to whisper a word into the ear of the child sitting to his right.
 This child then whispers the word into the ear of the child sitting to his right, and so on until the word has travelled around the circle.
 Ask the last child to say the word out loud.
 Play this telephone game as long as you want.
 Explain how the telephone is an exceptional scientific invention!

-Thematic bin: magnifying glass, safety glasses, rubber gloves, dropper, measuring cups, funnel, sea shells, rocks, magnets and paper clips, coloured rice, tongs, cotton balls, beans, mirror, small lights, small notebook, crayons, pebbles, cones, balls, dried leaves, seeds, buttons, empty bottles, flashlight, plants, etc.
+Thematic bin: magnifying glass, safety glasses, rubber gloves, eyedropper, measuring cups, funnel, sea shells, rocks, magnets and paper clips, colored rice, tongs, cotton balls, beans, mirror, small lights, small notebook, crayons, pebbles, cones, balls, dried leaves, seeds, buttons, empty bottles, flashlights, plants, etc.